whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Remove all running Tale instances
    2. Navigate to https://girder.stage.wholetale.org/api/v1/integration/dataverse?datasetPid=doi%3A10.7910%2FDVN%2F3MJ7IR&siteUrl=https%3A%2F%2Fdataverse.harvard.edu
    3. Confirm that the Tale title reads as ``Replication Data for: "Agricultural Fires and Health at Birth"``
-   4. Confirm that the only item in the ``Selected data`` section matches the uri with ``Data Source`` appended
+   4. Confirm that the only item in the ``Input data`` section matches the uri with ``Data Source`` appended
    5. Confirm that no environment is selected
-   6. Confirm that the ``Create New Tale and Launch`` button is disabled
+   7. Confirm that the ``Create New Tale and Launch`` button is disabled
-   7. Select an environment
+   8. Select an environment
-   8. Confirm that READ ONLY is selected
+   9. Confirm that READ ONLY is selected
    9. Click ``Create New Tale and Launch``
    10. Confirm that you are redirected to the run page
    11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal